stsievert/jem-press/readme.md

 Jem-press is supposed to be *simple.* It's designed so that all that's required is to download this repo and change the markdown files.
-Everything else is taken care of -- CSS, LaTeX equations, etc. Extensive documentation can be found on the wiki.
+Everything else is taken care of -- CSS, LaTeX equations, etc.

 ## [Documentation]
 The [documentation] includes all the details on